Extremal values of the Sackin tree balance index: Results

-It is the main aim of this manuscript to fully characterize trees with minimal and maximal Sackin index, respectively, and to count such trees.
-We will start with the easier case, which is the maximum, before we consider the more involved and therefore more interesting case of the minimum.
+It is one of the main aims of this manuscript to count trees with minimal and maximal Sackin index, respectively, and in order to do so, we need to characterize such trees.
+In the present section, we focus on binary trees and for these, we will start with the easier case, which is the maximum.
+Afterwards we will consider the more involved and therefore more interesting case of the minimum.